bmoren/p5.collide2D/README.md

     ellipse(mouseX, mouseY, 10, 10); // put a small ellipse on our point.

-    hit = collidePointPoly(mouseX, mouseY, poly); // 3rd parameter is an array of vertices.
+    hit = collidePointPoly(mouseX, mouseY, poly); // 3rd param is an array of vertices.

     // Use vectors as input:
     // const mouse = createVector(mouseX, mouseY);